The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 AUTISM

-According to the WHO, a “congenital, incurable perception and information processing disorder of the brain” (gene defect).
+According to the WHO, a “congenital, incurable disorder of perception and information processing of the brain” (genetic defect).

 Classic symptoms: